Beyond Boston

 MASS MoCA

-Berkshires overnights, contemporary art, and northern Berkshires base decisions.
+Berkshires overnights, contemporary art, and deciding where to stay in the northern Berkshires.

 It gives the region a clear reason to be its own trip rather than a side note.